 You may also like: How Social Media is Making the Investment World More Accessible for Beginners.

 There isn’t a best or worst on the list; it’s all about what’s most convenient for your lifestyle and what you find most comfortable to use.
 If you do enough reading up on investments, you might find most of the apps reasonably easy to operate.

 This article is written by Richard Meadow.
-He is a freelance writer interested in technology and enjoys researching new subjects to write.
-Currently, his research revolves around UK app development, the handling for the everyday users and what people like to have built into the software.
+He is a freelance writer interested in technology and enjoys researching new subjects to write about.
+Currently, his research revolves around UK app development, the handling for everyday users, and what people like to have built into the software.
 He uses www.apadmi.com as an influence on his work.
 You can follow him on Twitter.